Comparing Bogota Financial (BSBK) and The Competition

-Bogota Financial (NASDAQ: BSBK) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
-We will compare Bogota Financial to similar companies based on the strength of its earnings, analyst recommendations, institutional ownership, dividends, risk, profitability and valuation.
+Bogota Financial (NASDAQ: BSBK) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its competitors?
+We will compare Bogota Financial to similar businesses based on the strength of its dividends, earnings, valuation, analyst recommendations, profitability, institutional ownership and risk.

-This table compares Bogota Financial and its peers’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and price targets for Bogota Financial and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings for Bogota Financial and its competitors, as provided by MarketBeat.com.

 |Sell Ratings